ltfschoen/XCMTemplate/README.md

 * Create Rust project with template
 ```
-cargo contract new mydapp
+cargo contract new flipper
-mkdir -p dapps/mydapp && mv mydapp dapps/mydapp
+mkdir -p dapps/ && mv flipper dapps/ && cd dapps/flipper
-cd dapps/mydapp
 ```
-* Optionally build with VSCode by adding the project `"dapps/mydapp"` to the list of members in the Cargo.toml file in the project root, and running "Terminal > Run Task > Build Contract" to build all the DApps using the configuration in ./.vscode/launch.json
+* Optionally build with VSCode by adding the project `"dapps/flipper"` to the list of members in the Cargo.toml file in the project root, and running "Terminal > Run Task > Build Contract" to build all the DApps using the configuration in ./.vscode/launch.json
 * Generate .contract, .wasm, and metadata.json code.
 Note: Use `--release` to deploy
 ```
 cargo contract build